JaimeCababie/4-BIT-touch/README.md

 	if (val==1001):

-When a value is equal to the If statment the action inside of the if statment is executed:
+When a value is equal to the If statement the action inside of the if statement is executed:

         if (val==1111): #Action
         	action()